Phone: 0161 214 1500

 Healthcare and Professional Discipline

 David has significant experience in matters concerning Healthcare and Professional Discipline.
-He is frequently engaged in cases concerning CQC, NHS England, NMC, RCN, Performer Lists, OFSTED, GMC, GDC, GPs and Civil Aviation Authority.
+He has been instructed in matters concerning CQC, NHS England, Safeguarding, NMC, RCN, Performer Lists, OFSTED, GDC, GPs, Consultants and the Civil Aviation Authority.

-He is very experienced appearing before Panels and Tribunals, addressing fitness, contested matters and appeals as well as advising on strategy.
+He is very experienced appearing before Panels and Tribunals, addressing fitness, contested matters and appeals, as well as advising on strategy.
 He advocates on behalf of surgeons, nurses, doctors and dentists.
-His role also takes him into the Coroner’s jurisdiction where there has been a death in a medical setting.
+His practice in healthcare also takes him into the Coroner’s jurisdiction where there has been a death in a medical setting.

-David has a strong practice dealing with Care Quality Commission cases before the Health, Education and Social Care Chamber.
+David has a strong practice dealing with Care Quality Commission & Ofsted cases before the First and Upper Tier Tribunals.
 He advises Providers and Managers on Notices of Proposal, Decision, Fit & Proper Persons, Mental Capacity Act and Deprivation of Liberty Safeguards.
 David also frequently advises NHS Trusts and their staff.

 He appears at Urgent closure hearings before the Magistrates’ and the Appellate Tribunals under the Section 30 & 31 Provisions HSCA 2008.